radgrad/docusaurus2/docs/developers/internaloha/design-issues.md

 To support the integration of those internships into RadGrad, we will need to provide the ability to manually define new Internships just like we currently manually define new Opportunities.

-The slug will be automatically generated at time of creation.
+The GUID will be automatically generated at time of creation.

 The lastUpdated field is empty or missing, which indicates that this is a manually managed Internship.
-Manually managed Internships can still be marked as expired by setting the missedUploads field to a number that exceeds the threshold.
+Manually managed Internships can still be marked as expired or retired by setting the missedUploads field to an appropriate number.

 ### Manual Internship Editing

 As part of the Admin Data Model menu, it will be possible for an Admin to edit Internship specifications.
 However, care must be taken since editing fields (like the title or description) could result in a duplicate listing not being identified.

-### The "Internships" page for students
+### The "Internships" Explorer for students

+The Student UI will include an Explorer for Internships.
+This Explorer will have a similar UI to the other explorers, in that it will have a summary (browser view) as well as a details page where you can see all of the information about the Internship and add it to your profile.

+It differs from the current Explorers for Courses, Opportunities, Career Goals, and Interests, because the number of these entities range from a few dozen to a few hundred, while we expect there be at least a few thousand Internships.

-The Student UI for Internships will be a page that lists only the "matching" Internships for a student, where matching is based on their Interests and Career Goals.
+So, the Internships Explorer Browser View will only list "matching" Internships for a student, where matching is based on their Interests and Career Goals.

-Student can add Internships to their profile, and then add them to their Degree Plan, just like they do for Courses and Opportunities.
+Student can add "matching" Internships to their profile, and then plan to do them by adding them to their Degree Plan, just like they do for Courses and Opportunities.

-Internships must be verified, just like Opportunities, in order for the student to earn the points.
+Internships must be verified, just like Opportunities, in order for the student to earn the points associated with them.

+### "Related Internships" page component

+It might be nice for the details page for other entities to have a Related Internships component (similar to Related Courses and Related Opportunities).

+A design problem with this component is that there is the potential for several hundred "related" Internships for a popular Interest (i.e. data science).
+We can't simply display every single one the way we do for other entities.

+One possibility is to cap the number of Internships to display in this component at 10, and if there are more than 10 matches, have the component title be "(Selected) Related Internships".

+### Client-server communication issues

+It is currently an open question about how the server will communicate with the client about Internship documents.
+On the one hand, we expect there to be between 2000 and 5000 active internships in the Internship collection.
+So, there is the potential for a significant one-time performance penalty if students simply subscribe to the entire collection (which is a reasonable strategy for other entities, which generally contain only a few dozen to a few hundred documents).

+There are at least the following alternatives:

+  * Use standard pub/sub anyway.
+As noted above, this will probably cause a several second wait for every student upon login, regardless of whether they are interested in Internships.
+The benefit is that once the Internship collection is available locally, all subsequent UI display can happen quickly.

+  * Use Meteor Methods.
+An alternative is to not have an Internship collection on the client side, and instead use Meteor Methods to retrieve Internship data as needed.
+This avoids the login overhead, at the cost of the Meteor Method overhead each time the student retrieves a page that wishes to display Internship data.
+These pages include: the Internship Browser View, Details View, the Degree Planner, Visibility, and any page that implements a "Related Internships" component,

+  * Hybrd approach.
+It might be possible to subscribe to a smaller number of Internships, for example, the Internships matching the student's Career Goals and Interests.
+If this number is small, then we can avoid Meteor Methods for the Browser View, Details View, and Degree Planner.
+We would still need to use a Meteor Method to retrieve Internships associated with a Related Internships component.

 An open design question is how to specify the ICE points for an Internship.
 We should have some sort of default ICE point specification (perhaps 25 Innovation and 25 Experience?
 This is much higher than what we do now, but maybe we want to value Internships more highly?).